vinodkumarhs1962/skinspire_V2/Project_docs/Core Business process Implementation/Core Business Processes Approach Document.md

 Required Master Data Management

 Current Architecture Assessment
-Your SkinSpire Hospital Management System has a solid foundation with:
+Your Skinspire Hospital Management System has a solid foundation with:

 Python/Flask backend with PostgreSQL database SQLAlchemy ORM for database operations